The Future Leaders Fellowships can help fund your most talented innovators

 In direct response to the feedback from business, and to encourage business hosted applications, we have made changes to the scheme to allow additional flexibility.
 The aim of the scheme remains developing a researcher or innovator and capability that is nationally or internationally leading edge, and goes beyond what other, smaller project grants could support.

 Scheme flexibility includes:

 - The fellowship may be made up of a single programme of work, or through multiple consecutive or concurrent interlinked projects led by the fellow (a ‘Portfolio Fellowship’).
 Where multiple shorter projects are spread over the 4 or 4(+3) years, applicants should ensure the proposed research/innovation is of sufficient scale and ambition to maximise the potential and career prospects of the fellow.

 - Flexibility where the direction of the fellow’s project changes part way through the grant, or the fellow is no longer able to continue the grant.

 - For business hosted fellows only, recognising State Aid restrictions, business hosted fellows may spend up to 40 percent of their time on unfunded activities which are essential to their career, but are not directly relevant to the fellowship.

 - While we expect that the level of capability being aimed for will usually need sustained development over four years we recognise that a change in business circumstances may mean an award is relinquished early.

 Applications that address programmes of innovation, are business led, collaborate with business or that encourage the movement of researchers between academia and business, are particularly encouraged to apply.

-Want to know more: UK Research and Innovation hold webinars for businesses in September 2019 to talk about the Future Leaders Fellowships scheme and how businesses can be involved.
-Recordings of webinars can be found in the Resources for Business Applicants page.
+Want to know more: UK Research and Innovation hold webinars for businesses on 9 and 26 October 2020 to talk about the Future Leaders Fellowships scheme and how businesses can be involved.
+Recordings of past webinars can be found in the Resources for Business Applicants page.
 For details of future webinars, see news and events.